 MONTCALM COUNTY, Mich. - Ray Hulin tells FOX 17 that the first time he realized he had become an Internet sensation, he wasn't thrilled.
 Since then, he has learned to embrace it.

-FOX 17 featured Hulin, 27, while he was passed on the floor of James Taylor's house in Mecosta County after a rave at Taylor's house the night before.
+FOX 17 featured Hulin, 27, while he was passed on the floor of James Taylor's house in Mecosta County after a rave at Taylor's house the day before.
 The clip was featured on Fox News Channel, Jimmy Kimmel Live, and The E!
 Network.
 Countless web articles have been published, with the interview being viewed more than a million times in less than a week.

 Hulin, who goes by the rap name "Ratchet," is signed with a Grand Rapids-based record company called Morlock Records.
 His group PartieBoiz has been performing across the state all summer.
 Hulin said that his group was originally asked to perform at Project P, but the performance was cancelled at the last minute.